oasmobile/php-logging/README.md

 ## Using AWS SNS to auto handle alert

+The `Oasis\Mlib\Logging\AwsSnsHandler` provides a handler which is only processed when log above certain level (default to ALERT) is triggered.

-The `Oasis\Mlib\Logging\AwsSnsHandler` is an especially useful tool under production environment.
+It is an especially useful tool under production environment.
 It buffers all the logs and discard them if the script exits without error.
-If anything like a fatal error has put the script to exit abnormally, the hanler will publish all the buffer as well as an ALERT log to the specified AWS SNS topic.
+If anything like a fatal error has put the script to exit abnormally, the handler will publish all the buffer as well as an ALERT log to the specified [AWS SNS] topic.

 The AwsSnsHandler is an optional feature and it depends on the [oasis/aws-wrappers] component: